Delve into the hidden realms…

 Ready or not, March, here we come!
 There’s no hiding from March’s theme of “Hidden.”
 The theme was chosen by our Seattle organizer David Conrad and his team, and we were thrilled to have Jesse LeDoux create the charming illustration you see above.

 From hidden artistic details to groups hidden from society, interpretations on this month’s theme are all over the map, literally.
 A few of this month’s speakers include:

 - Matthew Hoffman, You Are Beautiful Project (Chicago)

 As always, free tickets are available starting the Monday before the talk.

-The morning was hosted by the team at Movers & Shakers, in their colour-changing inflatable braincell, and proudly brought to you by Curative and Little Lot, with coffee and water generously provided by Coffee Supreme and Antipodes.
-Thanks peeps!!
-Our love for you is bigger then a really big tree that would be perfect for climbing.
+The morning was hosted by the super cool crew at The Basement Theatre and proudly brought to you by Curative, Little Lot, and AUT with coffee and water generously provided by Coffee Supreme and Antipodes.

-And thanks to Aria Taylor and Kaan Hiini for taking the photos - Check out the full set here: CreativeMornings /AKL with Podgy Panda »
+And thanks to Aria Taylor and Kaan Hiini from Curative for taking the photos - Check out the full set here: CreativeMornings /AKL with Richie Hardcore »